salesforce/rules_spring/tools/springboot/README.md

 -  boot_app_class:  the classname (java package+type) of the @SpringBootApplication class in your app
 -  java_library: the library containing your service code
 -  deps:  list of jar file dependencies to add (these get packages as *BOOT-INF/lib* inside the executable jar)
+-  exclude: list of jar file dependencies that should NOT be added.
+This is typically unwanted transitive dependencies.

 ### Convenience Import Bundles